readium/readium-lcp-server/README.md

   - "publication": optional, templated URL; location where the Publication associated with the License Document can be downloaded.
     The publication identifier is inserted via the variable {publication_id}.
-  - "status" : optional, templated URL; location of the Status Document associated with a License Document.
+  - "status": optional, templated URL; location of the Status Document associated with a License Document.
     The license identifier is inserted via the variable {license_id}.

 NOTE: here is a license section snippet: